-We next discuss the asymptotic distribution of $\widehat \theta_j$.
-As in \cite{rivers1988limited}, we use the estimated control function to adequately address endogeneity underlying the model.
-This results in the limiting distribution of our estimators depending on that of the first-stage estimator.
-However, in our setting, the limiting distribution of the first-stage estimator cannot be straightforwardly obtained using the arguments in \cite{rivers1988limited}, because the covariance of $Z_i$ is allowed to be nearly singular.
-Although a similar scenario has been studied in the linear model (\citealp{Carrasco2012}; \citealp{Hansen2014}; \citealp{Carrasco2015a,Carrasco2015}), the asymptotic distributions in these articles do not directly depend on the limiting distribution of their first-stage estimator.
-Thus, their asymptotic approaches cannot be applied in our context.
-Moreover, the use of a regularized inverse in the first-stage estimation also requires us to address the regularization bias in Remark~\ref{rem1}.
-To deal with these issues and to encompass the general case in Section~\ref{sec:general}, we employ an asymptotic approach in \cite{Chen2003}, which is substantially differentiated from that in \cite{rivers1988limited}.
-To this end, the following assumption is employed. \begin{assumption} \begin{enumerate*}[(i)] \item $\mathbb E [\Vert Z_i \Vert ^4] <\infty$;\item $\mathbb E [ \Vert V_i \Vert ^4 | x_i ] <\infty $ and $ \mathbb E [V_i V_i' | x_i ]$ is positive definite; \item For all $\theta \in \Theta$, $\sup_i\Phi (g_i ' \theta )$ is bounded away from 0 and 1 a.s.n.; \item There exists $c>0$ such that $\sup_i \Vert f_i\Vert \leq c$ a.s.n.\ and $\sup_i\mathbb E[\Vert V_i\Vert ^2 |x_i]\leq c$ a.s. \end{enumerate*} \end{assumption} Assumptions~\ref{ass9:finite}.\ref{ass9-0:finite} and~\ref{ass9:finite}.\ref{ass9-1} are moment conditions for $Z_i$ and $V_i$.
-Assumptions~\ref{ass9:finite}.\ref{ass9-2} and~\ref{ass9:finite}.\ref{ass9-3} are needed to bound a particular quantity in our proof, but these can be relaxed by using a trimming term in the objective function as in \cite{Rothe2009}.
-Thus, Assumption~\ref{ass9:finite} is not restrictive in practice.
+Next, we discuss the asymptotic distribution of $\widehat \theta_j$.
+We follow \cite{rivers1988limited} and address the endogeneity by using the estimated control function.
+As a result, the limiting distribution of $\widehat\theta_j$ turns out to depend on that of the first-stage estimator.
+However, in our setting, obtaining the limiting distribution of the first-stage estimator is not straightforward because of the use of a regularized inverse and the bias discussed in Remark~\ref{rem1}.
+Although a similar scenario has been considered for linear models (\citealp{Carrasco2012}; \citealp{Hansen2014}; \citealp{Carrasco2015a,Carrasco2015}), the asymptotic approaches therein cannot be applied in our context because of some distinct features of our models, such as nonlinearity and the use of the control function approach.
+To resolve these issues and to encompass the general case in Section~\ref{sec:general}, we adapt the asymptotic approach in \cite*{Chen2003}.
+To this end, we employ the following assumption, in which a.s.n.\ denotes almost surely for $n$ large enough. \begin{assumption} \begin{enumerate*}[(i)] \item For all $\theta \in \Theta$, $0< \inf_i\Phi (g_i ' \theta )\leq \sup_i\Phi (g_i ' \theta )<1$ a.s.n.; \item There exists $c>0$ such that $ \sup_i \Vert f_i\Vert \leq c $ a.s.n.\ and $ \mathbb E[\Vert Z_i\Vert ^4 ] \leq c$. \end{enumerate*} \end{assumption} Assumption~\ref{ass9:finite} is necessary to bound a particular quantity in our proof, but can be relaxed by using a trimming term as in \cite{Rothe2009}.
+Thus, the condition may not be restrictive in practice.